pantsbuild/example-adhoc/README.md

 Using `adhoc_tool`, you can run a Maven artifact that's declared by a `jvm_artifact` target.
 We can use that to run the JVM-based `antlr` parser generator to transparently produce Python bindings, which can then be imported from our first-party Python code.

-To see the demo in practice, run `./pants run antlr/antlr_demo.py`.
+To see the demo in practice, run `pants run antlr/antlr_demo.py`.

 This demo uses: